TL;DR Answer Box

 Roth Conversions

-If your current tax rate is lower than you expect in retirement, moving traditional IRA funds into a Roth IRA allows for tax-free growth and withdrawals.
+If your current tax rate is lower than you expect in retirement, moving traditional IRA funds into a Roth IRA can allow for tax-free growth and withdrawals.

-Though this strategy means paying taxes on the conversion today, you’re securing a future where withdrawals from your Roth will be untouched by the IRS.
+Though this means paying taxes on the conversion today, you’re securing a future where withdrawals from your Roth are untouched by the IRS.

-A Roth conversion isn’t a one-size-fits-all move—a full conversion in a single year could bump you into a higher tax bracket.
-Instead, converting gradually over several years can help control the tax impact.
+A Roth conversion isn’t one-size-fits-all, a full conversion in a single year could bump you into a higher bracket.
+Many households use a multi-year conversion ladder to control the tax impact.

 Life Insurance Retirement Plan (LIRP)

-Another path worth exploring is the Life Insurance Retirement Plan (LIRP).
-LIRPs offer tax-free access to the cash value through policy loans.
+Another path worth exploring is a Life Insurance Retirement Plan (LIRP).
+LIRPs can offer tax-advantaged access to cash value through policy loans.

 Equity Compensation and Concentrated Stock Holdings